 Market rent review

-FACS Housing has a responsibility to ensure public housing tenants are paying an affordable amount of rent.
-The base rent for all FACS Housing and Aboriginal Housing Office properties is the market rent.
-We regularly reviews the rents of these properties to match the rents of the private rental market.
-From 2005, these market rent reviews are generally done annually.
+DCJ Housing has a responsibility to ensure public and Aboriginal Housing Office tenants are paying an affordable amount of rent.
+The base rent for all DCJ-managed tenancies is the market rent.
+We regularly reviews the rents of properties to match the rents of the private rental market.
+Since 2005, these market rent reviews are generally done annually.
 However, market rents were not updated in 2020 or 2021 due to COVID and the uncertainty in NSW at the time.

 Why the review?

-Just as market rents in the private rental market increase and decrease over time, FACS Housing must review the rents of its properties and those of the Aboriginal Housing Office to ensure they are up-to-date with movements in the private rental market.
+Just as market rents in the private rental market increase and decrease over time, DCJ Housing must review the rents of its properties to ensure they are up-to-date with movements in the private rental market.

-This is important because FACS Housing charges market rent for all of its properties, then offers a rent subsidy to tenants who are eligible.
-Approximately 90% of FACS Housing tenants currently receive a rent subsidy.
+This is important because DCJ Housing charges market rent for all of its properties, then offers a rent subsidy to tenants who are eligible.
+Approximately 93% of DCJ Housing tenants currently receive a rent subsidy.

 How does the review affect the amount of rent you pay?